If you worked in any of these countries, you could be due a Tax Refund

 If you choose to use electronic records then you must capture all the information on the receipt, front and back.
 It’s a good idea to keep a backup as well in case you lose it.

-To claim your tax refund easily and quickly online with us, get started by completing this form.
+To claim your tax refund easily and quickly online with us, get started by completing our simple application form.

 About The Author